 The JTAG interface can provide an alternate interface for programming the device.
-It is disabled by default in order to enable the sync, and power good status pins with which it is multiplexed.
+It is disabled by default in order to enable the Sync\Out and Sync\In pins with which it is multiplexed.
 There are three conditions under which the JTAG interface is enabled:

-- 1. When the ROM MODE PMBus command is issued. - 2.
+- 1. When the ROM\MODE PMBus command is issued. - 2.
 On power-up if the Data Flash is blank.
 This allows JTAG to be used for writing the configuration parameters to a programmed device with no PMBus interaction. - 3.
 When an invalid address is detected at power-up.
 By opening or shorting one of the address pins to ground, an invalid address can be generated that enables JTAG.
+When the JTAG port is enabled the JTAG pins are not available as sequencing pins.

-Bias Supply Generator (Series Regulator Controller)
+Bias Supply Generator (Shunt Regulator Controller)

-Internally, the circuits in the UCD92XX require 3.3V to operate.
-This can be provided using an existing 3.3V power supply or it can be generated from the power supply input voltage using an internal series regulator and an external transistor.
+Internally, the circuits in the UCD9224 require 3.3V to operate.
+This can be provided using an existing 3.3V supply or it can be generated from the power supply input voltage using an internal shunt regulator and an external transistor.
 The requirements for the external transistor are that it be an NPN device with a beta of at least 40.
-Figure 3 shows the typical application using the external series pass transistor.
-The base of the transistor is driven by a $10k\Omega$ resistor to Vin and a transconduction amplifier whose output is on the V33FB pin.
-The NPN emitter becomes the 3.3 V supply for the chip and requires bypass capacitors of 0.1 μ F and 4.7 μ F.
+Figure 7 shows the typical application using the external series pass transistor.
+The base of the transistor is driven by a resistor to Vin and a transconduction amplifier whose output is on the V33FB pin.
+The NPN emitter becomes the 3.3 V supply for the chip and requires bypass capacitors of 0.1 $\mu$ F and 4.7 $\mu$ F.

-A transconductance amplifier sinks current into the V33FB pin, in order to regulate the amount of current allowed into the base of the transistor, which regulates the collector current, which determines the emitter voltage (3.3 V).
-The resistor value should be sized low enough to give efficient base drive at minimum input voltage, yet large enough to not exceed the maximum current sink capability of the V33FV pin at maximum input voltage.
+The transconductance amplifier sinks current into the V33FB pin, in order to regulate the amount of current allowed into the base of the transistor, which regulates the collector current, which determines the emitter voltage (3.3V).
+The resistor value should be sized low enough to give sufficient base drive at minimum input voltage, yet large enough to not exceed the maximum current sink capability of the V33FB pin at maximum input voltage.
 Higher beta transistors help in increasing the minimum resistance value, as less base current is needed to sufficiently drive the higher beta transistor.
-A resistor value of 10 K Ω works well for most applications that use the FCX491A BJT.
+A resistor value of $10k\Omega$ works well for most applications that use the FCX491A BJT